dccoleman/EDGE-app/README.md

 # EDGE-app

-An app for the WPI EDGE Program
+\nAn app for the WPI EDGE Program
-First run prototype
+\nFirst run prototype
-A "skeleton" of sorts to build some functionality off of
+\nA "skeleton" of sorts to build some functionality off of